ProtoconNet/mitum-java-util/README.md

 You can use `Keypair.fromPrivateKey(key)` when you already have a private key.

-If you have seed of your private key, just use `Keypair.fromSeed(seed)`
+If you have seed of your private key, just use `Keypair.fromSeed(seed)`.
+Before the process, `Keypair.fromSeed(seed)` hash your seed with sha3 if the seed type is String.

+Or, you can use byte[] seed.
+But in this case, your seed will not be hashed.

+!! byte[] seed must be 32 byte exactly !!

 ```java
 import org.mitumc.sdk.key.Keypair;